tjfulle/Modulecmd.py/docs/pymod/modulefile.rst

     a result of the swap, it is possible that some of these modules will be swapped themselves, or not reloaded at all.

+    In unload mode, the swap is not performed.

 **unload**\ *(name)*
     Unload the module `name`